Last Updated on

 A little tummy time in a day is also a great way of getting rid of excessive wind.
-You can make your baby lie on your lap or you can make him lie on the bed too.
-The idea is to put some pressure on the abdominal region for the wind to expel.
+You can make your baby lie on your lap or on the bed.
+The idea is to put some pressure on the abdominal region for the wind to be expelled.

 8. Try the Bicycle Movement

-Make your baby lie down on the bed, hold his legs, and move his legs in a way that seems as if is riding a bicycle.
-This is a great way of relieving the wind, however, do not do this immediately after feeding him.
+Make your baby lie down on the bed, hold his legs, and move his legs in a way that seems as if he is riding a bicycle.
+This is a great way of relieving wind.
+However, do not do this immediately after feeding him.

 9. The Bum Sinks

 Take your baby in your lap in a sitting position.
-Take both his feet and move them up, just a little higher than his bums.
-This will put some pressure on the abdominal region and thus help in expelling the gas.
+Take both his feet, and move them up, just a little higher than his bum.
+This will put some pressure on the abdominal region, and thus help in expelling the gas.

 When to Seek a Doctor’s Advice

-Although wind is babies seldom becomes troublesome, if your baby seems to be in extreme discomfort or does not calm after all your attempts, does not feed properly, or experiences trouble in breathing, it is suggested that you seek a doctor’s advice on the same.
-The doctor will suggest some ways of easing your baby’s pain and discomfort.
+Colic is defined as episodes of crying for more than three hours a day, for more than three days a week, and at least 3 weeks in an otherwise healthy child.
+Although wind in babies seldom becomes troublesome, if your baby seems to be in extreme discomfort or does not calm down after all your attempts, does not feed properly, or experiences trouble in breathing, it is suggested that you seek a doctor’s advice, who will be able to suggest some ways of easing your baby’s pain and discomfort.

 1. Do All Babies Suffer from Wind?

 It is very normal for babies to suffer from wind.
-However, it is more common in bottle-fed than in breastfed babies because bottle fed ingest more air while sucking.
-Also, breastfed babies are in better control of the flow of milk than the bottle-fed and thus they may suffer more from this condition.
+However, it is more common in bottle-fed than in breastfed babies, because bottle feeding babies ingest more air while sucking.
+Also, breastfed babies are in better control of the flow of milk than the bottle-fed.

 2. When Does a Baby Need Burping?